vkaelin/spring-boot-example/README.md

 - I didn't implement the `/logout` endpoint, because JWT is stateless, and token isn't stored anywhere
 - JobRunr job executed every 5 minutes to delete song files from disk that are not in the database anymore
 - OpenFeign to call the [JokeAPI](https://v2.jokeapi.dev/) to send a random joke every time a user register or login
+- Java Mail to send an email to a fake admin when a new user register (in a background job)

 ## How to run